For those of you who know me, I am seriously crazy obsessed about FRIENDS, “I’m down… let’s watch FRIENDS, I am bored FRIENDS, dinner FRIENDS…”

 - 3 sliced green leaf lettuce

-- 1/4 pound leftover roasted turkey, shredded or cut
+- 1/4 pound of leftover roasted turkey, shredded or cut

 - 1. Place a slice of bread on a large plate.
 Pour gravy over the bread and set it aside to soak.